ubcctf/ubcctf.github.io/_posts/2022-03-13-utctf-miscchallenges.md

 ## Challenge Description

-For this challenge, we are tasked to OSINT a user named “eddking6” and answer the following five questions in a phishing email to him:
+For this challenge, we are tasked to OSINT a user named “eddking6” and to answer the following five questions in a phishing email sent to him:

 The name of his dog?
 His favourite video game?